eclipse-iofog/HardwareAbstraction/README.md

 This endpoint opens a message Web-socket connection to USB-to-Serial device.
 The messages and other commands sent over this Web-socket are specified here.
-It is the responsibility of the container to establish this connection and ensure it is always running.
-If the container loses the Websocket connection, it should establish a new connection.
-The Local API is responsible for knowing which Websocket connection belongs to which container so that it can pass information to the appropriate recipients.
+It is the responsibility of the container to establish this connection and ensure it is running.

 The PORT of USB-to-Serial device must be passed as part of the URL because otherwise it would have to be passed in the Web-socket connection itself and that would make associated connections with different devices rather difficult.